 Instead, we have spent the last three days fervently emptying our closets and drawers, scrubbing bathrooms, dismantling bookcases.
 Packing our hopes and dreams to make way for new beginnings.

-And I couldn’t be happier about this, because I’ve had arugula salad with endive, mozzarella, pecans and pomegranate seeds to get me through it all.
+And I couldn't be happier about this, because I've had endive salad with mozzarella, pecans and pomegranate seeds to get me through it all.

-In all truth, this arugula salad resulted from a last-ditch attempt to empty our fridge and cupboards from errant, half-eaten items.
-Along with it, we also made glorious, buttery polenta; a spiced lentil stew; and a celeriac soup with beluga lentils that was so silky, so amazing, so visually striking, that I will have to share it with you in a future post (Greg actually licked his bowl clean.
-‘Nuff said).
+In all truth, thisendive salad resulted from a last-ditch attempt to empty our fridge and cupboards from errant, half-eaten items.
+Along with it, we also made glorious, buttery polenta; a spiced lentil stew; and a celeriac soup with beluga lentils that was so silky, so amazing, so visually striking, that I will have to share it with you in a future post (G actually licked his bowl clean.
+'Nuff said).

 All in all, this is a beautiful summery salad that is good enough to celebrate any occasion, or just to mark a lovely afternoon.
 It is made up of seemingly disparate ingredients that come together in a beautiful symphony.

-Resting there on a plate, this arugula salad is reminding me of what’s to come: a new home, a new move, a fresh start.
-And I can’t wait to get there.
+Resting there on a plate, thisendive saladis reminding me of what's to come: a new home, a new move, a fresh start.
+And I can't wait to get there.

 - 4 cups arugula